rajat-mehra05/awesome-frontend-interview-resources/README.md

 # Note

 - I created this repository so that people could reach out to various useful resources/repos of others from a single place.
-- If you find this repo helpful, fork it and let others know.
+- If you find this repo helpful, you can give it a star and fork it and let others know.
 - If you wish to contribute to this repository, feel free to make a pull request.
-   I will review it and merge it if I find it helpful.
+   I will review it and merge it if I find it helpful to the developer community. :)